selendra/web3-game-gallery/web3-game.md

     autonumber

     actor A as User
-    participant B as Wallet App
+    participant B as Wallet
-    actor C as Counter
+    actor C as Cashier
     participant D as Games

     rect rgba(255, 255, 255, 0.2)
     Note over A,C: Top-up process
-    #A ->> B: User send $CASH via their phone number, registered above
-    A ->> C: User transfer $CASH  to the counter with the registered phone number as remark to top-up the wallet C ->> B: Counter transfers tokens to the user's wallet end
+    A ->> B: User send $CASH via their phone number, registered above A ->> C: User transfer money to cashier to top-up the wallet C ->> B: Cashier transfers tokens to the user's wallet end
     rect rgba(255, 255, 255, 0.2)
         Note over B,D: Gaming process
         B ->> D: User use the token in the wallet to bet in the game alt LOST
-            D ->> C: If user lost, the game transfers bets to counter else WON
+            D ->> C: If user lost, the game transfers bets to cashier else WON
             D ->> B: If the user won, the game transfers reward to end